Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and

-Let me first consider the simplest, relativistic unit-field configuration that corresponds to the free plane-wave, namely the time-harmonic solutions of the relativistic equations (\ref{eq8abc}), (\ref{eq27abc}), (\ref{eq39abc}) and (\ref{eq45abc}) for the free space (vacuum).
+Let me first consider the simplest, relativistic unit-field configuration that corresponds to the free plane-wave, namely the time-harmonic solutions of the relativistic equations (\ref{eq8abc}), (\ref{eq27abc}), (\ref{eq39abc}) and (\ref{eq45abc}) for the empty, "straight" spacetime.
 At the initial time moment $t = 0$, such a unit-field is given by the de Broglie wave